Tips Bulletin

 Deodorizing a Sofa with Activated Charcoal

-If baking soda doesn’t do the job of removing a bad smell, activated charcoal is your next best bet.
+If baking soda doesn’t do the job of remove dog odor from the couch, activated charcoal is your next best bet.
 It contains pores that absorb tiny odor particles and is available at many stores and online.
 Here is how to deodorize a couch with activated charcoal.

 Put pieces of activated charcoal into small cloth bags or wrap them in a paper napkin and tuck them into the couch corners or beneath couch cushions to absorb foul odors.
 Avoid using charcoal dust without bags since the powder tends to stain fabrics.